portf24/IgorsCaseStudy1/README.md

 ## Project:
 ### Chicago Cyclistics Case Study
 #### Exploring: How does a bike-share navigate speedy success?
-- For the project, I utilized RStudio for data cleaning, aggregation, statistical analysis, and visualization while Excel was employed for data observation and additional visualization tasks.
+- For the project, I utilized RStudio for data cleaning, aggregation, statistical analysis, and visualization, while Excel, including PivotTables and charts, was employed for data observation, additional research, and visualization tasks.
 - The entire project link is under the photo
 - Other links: [Analysis Description](Analysis%20Description.pdf); [PowerPoint](Case%201%20PPT.pdf); [Project Content](Project%20content.pdf);
 - Run code and verify functionality on [Kaggle](https://www.kaggle.com/code/igorvysochanskyy/bike-share-success)